zotonic/zotonic/doc/ref/modules/mod_acl_user_groups.rst

 The default mime types can be changed with the ``site.acl_mime_allowed`` key.
 The default upload size is 50MB.

-If an user group is not allowed to upload any files then enter ``none``.
+If a user group is not allowed to upload any files then enter ``none``.

 .. _properties-acl: